 Form of Publication

-10. Decision Notices and Regulatory Settlement Agreements will generally be published in full, subject to any redactions of confidential or privileged material.
+10. Decision Notices and RSAs will generally be published in full, subject to any redactions of confidential or privileged material.
 We may decide to publish only some details of them, for example, a short statement of the decision or agreement, the sanction imposed or agreed and a summary of the facts and reasons.

 11. Publication will generally be made on the GFSC website.
 Where statute requires publication in the Gazette, we will do so before or at the same time as publication on the website.
 In addition, we may also issue a press statement.